JayWood/content-warning-v3/readme.txt

 This plugin is tested and proven to work with WordPress 3.4

+= Why aren't you answering support questions? =

+All support questions should be directed to the github issues section, just [open a ticket](https://github.com/JayWood/content-warning-v3/issues).

+** How to get support **
+* Provide a detailed explination of what the issue is, `it's broken` tickets will be closed.
+* Detail what you have done to try and fix the problem.
+* Provide a detailed list of options that are set.
+* Give a link to your site or the affected page.

 = The plugin is broken, fix it. =

 Please do not contact me with questions like this.
 If you cannot be descriptive with your problem I cannot help you.